TICHOJEBEC-SK/cs2-CoinThrow/README.md

 #### ABOUT THE PLUGIN

 The plugin serves as a guard/warden.
 Once a coin is tossed, the result will be heads or tails.
 The plugin is connected to a database, so you will always know after each toss how many times the warden has used the coin toss function.
-Ideal for cases where prisoners guess the outcome, and it's up to the warden to decide the punishment for players who didn't guess correctly.
+Ideal for cases where prisoners guess the outcome, and it's up to the warden to decide the punishment for players who didn't guess correctly.<br>
 <img src="https://i.ibb.co/nwvGh0Y/image.png"/>

 ## 💡 Contact